BrandonCalisoya/recipes/README.md

 and more...

 i know that all i learned its more than this, but read my words.... its killing inside me ty odin :3

+im stupid...

+i just realized that i wrote wrong commit :v

+well here is the correct assigment

+i made web page, only with html, about recipies, the recipes were collect from allRecipes.com